-To address the predicted impacts of climate change in a progressive and responsive way that encourages the involvement of the whole community, at the same time balancing the needs of a growing economy and emerging industry and business sector.
-Climate change can also be a catalyst for driving new ideas, creative solutions and business opportunities.
+To address the impacts of climate change in a progressive and responsive way that encourages the involvement of the whole community, at the same time identifying opportunities to grow the economy, emerging industries and business sectors through climate action.
+Climate change can also be a catalyst for driving new ideas, designs, creative solutions and business opportunities.

-Economic growth
+Economic change